ADM 150 – Sexual Misconduct Policy and Complaint Resolution Procedures

 - Content of the Investigation

 During the investigation, the complainant will have the opportunity to describe his or her allegations and present supporting witnesses or other evidence.
 The respondent will have the opportunity to respond to the allegations and present supporting witnesses or other evidence.
 The Investigating Officer will review the statements and evidence presented and may, depending on the circumstances, interview others with relevant knowledge, review documentary materials, and take any other appropriate action to gather and consider information relevant to the complaint.
+Throughout the investigation, the parties will be given advance written notice of any meetings in which they must attend so that they have time to prepare and participate.
 All parties and witnesses involved in the investigation are expected to cooperate and provide complete and truthful information.

 - Special Procedure Concerning Complaints Against the President, the Title IX Coordinator, or Other Administrators Ranked Higher than the Title IX Coordinator